rocky-linux/documentation/docs/guides/cms/cloud_server_using_nextcloud.md

 ## Nextcloud .zip Install

 If the module install is so easy, why consider using the .zip file install method?
 The reason is environment control.
-As noted in the nextcloud module install procedure, nextcloud chooses where to put the web files, where to put the configuration files, and most of the remaining setup options.
+As noted in the Nextcloud module install procedure, Nextcloud chooses where to put the web files, where to put the configuration files, and most of the remaining setup options.
 Using the .zip file install method is definitely more intensive than the module install method, but it *does* give the Systems Administrator more control over where things will end up.

 ### Installing And Configuring Repositories (same procedure)